Most incidents of domestic violence go unreported. Even fewer people seek help. Maria is the exception.

 “The boys and I are so happy and solid,” said Maria, who lives in Northeast Portland.
 “With our own work, and work with Erin, we were able to get here today.“

-Impact NW helped Carmen through its Parent Child Therapeutic Services.
+Impact NW helped Maria through its Parent Child Therapeutic Services.
 Erin met with the family regularly to talk about their experiences and feelings with the goal of healing the parent-child relationship following domestic violence.

 “What is most worthwhile in our service is the amount of time we can take to get to know parents and provide information and support around traumatic experiences,” Erin said.